 The Board, through the Nominating Committee's annual appraisal process, believes that it possesses the required mix of skills, experience and other qualities including core competencies brought by Independent Non-Executive Directors which enables it to discharge its duties in an effective manner.
-Furthermore, the Board continuously reviews its size and composition with particular consideration on its impact on the effective functioning of the Board.
+This mixture of experience and expertise is deemed necessary in light of the increasing challenging economic and operating environment in which the Group operates.